Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 Juli 2025 16.29.45 UTC
+- WIB: Minggu, 20 Juli 2025 17.34.01 UTC
-- WITA: Minggu, 20 Juli 2025 17.29.45 UTC
+- WITA: Minggu, 20 Juli 2025 18.34.01 UTC
-- WIT: Minggu, 20 Juli 2025 18.29.45 UTC
+- WIT: Minggu, 20 Juli 2025 19.34.01 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: attitude
+Kategori: technology